-7. Regional integration
+5. Regional economic integration

-Namibia became a member of the WTO in 1994.
+Namibia became a member of the WTO in 1994 as a founding member.
 The goal of WTO is to try to ensure that member states conduct their business in a transparent and predictable manner.
 It is expected that all bilateral and multilateral trade agreements would be consistent with the requirements and principles of the WTO.
-Namibia is a member of the Southern African Customs Union (SACU), the Common Monetary Area (CMA), the Southern African Development Community (SADC), the EU-ACP agreement (known as Cotonou Agreement), the country is also having bilateral trade agreements with Zimbabwe and with Angola, other members of SADC, and it has recently dismembered from the Common Market for the Eastern and Southern African countries (COMESA) during 2002.
+Namibia is a member of the Southern African Customs Union (SACU), the Common Monetary Area (CMA), the Southern African Development Community (SADC), the EU-ACP agreement (known as Cotonou Agreement), the country is also having bilateral trade agreements with Zimbabwe and with Angola, other members of SADC, and it has recently dismembered from the Common Market for the Eastern and Southern African countries (COMESA) during 2003.